 Happy birthday to me!
-This ALMOND ORANGE CAKE made my day even sweeter.
+This ALMOND FLOUR ORANGE CAKE made my day even sweeter.

 This cake has become a bit of a tradition as it’s the fourth year in a row I’ve made it for my birthday — it’s that good!

-Recipe from Simply Glutenfree, it’s an old fashioned, made-from-scratch cake that’s gluten-free, grain -free and dairy-free optional but the cake is packed with orange zest and Vanilla Orange Buttercream is made with freshly squeezed orange juice so the texture and flavor is amazing!
+Recipe adapted from Simply Gluten-Free, it’s an old fashioned, made-from-scratch cake that’s gluten-free, grain -free and dairy-free optional but the cake is packed with orange zest and Vanilla Orange Buttercream is made with freshly squeezed orange juice so the texture and flavor is amazing!

 Plus the candied orange zest and sliced almonds are the best finishing touches each adding great flavor and texture and making this cake a total show stopped perfect for any celebration!

 The end result is a cake that is moist, perfectly balanced & so YUMMY!

 And this cake is always big hit!